youjin2/streaming-ml-pipeline/README.md

 ![title](docs/figures/adminer_login.png)

-And then, open a new terminal and run commands below in `Kafka` container to check the standard output of streaming data sent to the `Kafka topic`.
+And then, open a new terminal and run commands below in `Kafka` container to check the standard output of streaming data sent to the `Kafka source topic`.
 ```bash
 # kafka conatiner
 $ docker exec -it kafka /bin/bash